bouwe77/conzo/README.md

 Conzo also consists of a default template provider that makes your application look good right away.
-By just configuring some settings or even by implementing your own template provider you have total control over how your GUI looks.
+By just configuring some settings or even by implementing your own template provider you have total control of how your GUI looks.

-For complex applications, with Conzo, you could write an MVC(ish) console application.

 ## Examples